netdata/go-statsd/README.md

 ## License

-The go-statsd library is licensed under the GNU GENERAL PUBLIC [License](LICENSE).
+The go-statsd library is licensed under the MIT [License](LICENSE).